Satura rādītājs

 - Via phpMyAdmin: If email reset doesn’t work, you can reset your password directly in the database.
 Access phpMyAdmin from your hosting dashboard, find your WordPress database, and browse the

-field, select MD5 in the functions menu, and save changes.
+wp_userstable.
+Edit the user entry, enter a new value in theuser_passfield, select MD5 in the functions menu, and save changes.

 Check User Permissions